con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Completely free of every obscuration,
 Having achieved equality sky-like, (85)

 [^85-1]: For Vimalamitra, 'the trio' here refers to the three poisons.
-Vilāśavajra interprets this name as meaning 'the end of the three', and the three refer to the Truth of Suffering, the Truth of Origin, and the Truth of Cessation; thus, Mañjuśrī is identified as the end of these three, the Truth of the Path.
+Vilāsavajra interprets this name as meaning 'the end of the three', and the three refer to the Truth of Suffering, the Truth of Origin, and the Truth of Cessation; thus, Mañjuśrī is identified as the end of these three, the Truth of the Path.

 * 85a VV: 'he is the quelling of the three sufferings (truth of suffering) and suffering (truth of origin)'.
 This is perhaps a somewhat artificial interpretation.
 * The ancient translation has evidently understood tryanta as a ablative *tatpuruṣa*, whereas the Kangyur translation and Vilāsavajra take it as a *tatpuruṣa*.